Meal Prep: Pressure Cooker Hawaiian Chicken Sliders

 - Remove chicken to a cutting board; shred with a pair of forks.

 - Stir cornstarch into the water in a small bowl; stir into the sauce in the cooker.

 - Switch to Sauté and cook sauce until it begins to thicken, 2 to 3 minutes.

-- Stir shredded chicken into the sauce to coat.
+- Stir shredded chicken into the sauce.

 - Halve the loaf of Hawaiian rolls lengthwise without separating into individual rolls.
 Place the halves, cut-side up, onto a baking sheet.
 Place the halves, cut-side up onto a baking sheet